 - Escort: If you received sedation, a friend, relative or dedicated caregiver MUST stay with you for 24 hours.

 - Legal Guardian: A legal guardian must be in the center AT ALL TIMES for children and dependent adults.

-- Care For Children: If you have young children at home for whom you normally care for, plan for someone else to care for them for at least the first 24 hours following your surgery.
+- Care for children: If you have young children at home for whom you normally care for, plan for someone else to care for them for at least the first 2 hours following your surgery.

 - Interpreter: If the patient cannot read, speak English or use sign language, an interpreter is required.
-If you need assistance arranging for an interpreter, please contact the center as soon as possible.
+An interpreting service is available at the center.